Above: Marc Choyt, President of Reflective Jewelry, poses with his Fairtrade Gold certification.

 We actually had created a complex and expensive accounting system to accommodate tracing and tracking this gold through our 3,000+ piece inventory.
 We sent reports to Fairtrade America detailing exactly how much gold we used, and which designs used that gold.

-This past spring Victoria Waugh, who ran the international Fairtrade Gold program out of Fairtrade UK, told us we could no longer use the term ‘Fairtrade’ in context to our two-tone, gold-over-silver designs unless we stamped the Fairtrade logo on the gold design itself.
+In the spring of 2017, Victoria Waugh, who ran the international Fairtrade Gold program out of Fairtrade UK, told us we could no longer use the term ‘Fairtrade’ in context to our two-tone, gold-over-silver designs unless we stamped the Fairtrade logo on the gold design itself.

 This was somewhat of an astonishing hoop to jump through.